tedbreen/EarthquakeFinder/README.md

   * In addition to the markers, make an actual list to display the results.
   * Display location data in the marker InfoWindows
   * Clean up and refactor earthquake.js script
+  * Figure out how to query for earthquakes in a date range.
+Currently can only retrieve earthquakes older or equal to a date that is provided.